 Market Cap to GDP: An Updated Look at the Buffett Valuation Indicator

-Note: This update incorporates the latest monthly close and GDP Q4 Third Estimate data.
+Note: This update incorporates the latest monthly close and the GDP Q2 Advance Estimate data.

 Market Cap to GDP is a long-term valuation indicator that has become popular in recent years, thanks to Warren Buffett.
 Back in 2001 he remarked in a Fortune Magazine interview that "it is probably the best single measure of where valuations stand at any given moment."